steppebandit/patches/README.md

   >   - "Armor made of soft leather.
 Even lighter and more flexible than leather, almost."
 - > Black Leather Boots
 - > Clown makeup
+- >   - Gain 1 reroll when doing social checks in which your affinity to being a prankster may be relevant.
+- >

 - What kingdom/state/city do you dwell from?
 What are some important aspects regarding it? You may cooperate as players and come from the same land.)